top of page

 After 15 Years, a Reasonable Granny Flats Ordinance is Approved!
 (2017)

-GPAHG Successfully Advocates for Homeless Housing (2018)
+We Successfully Advocate for Homeless Housing (2018)

-In 2018, GPAHG successfully advocated for the approval of 69 units of permanent supportive housing for homeless seniors at Heritage Square South after a nine month campaign that included several prayer vigils; religious leaders participating in an all night stay on the site with some of those experiencing homelessness; close to 1,000 letters sent to City Council; and packing public meetings with key community leaders and pastors sharing compelling talking points.
-On Dec 17th, the City Council not only approved these units, Mayor Tornek surprised everyone with his recommendation to use the vacant city-own YWCA for homeless housing.
-This historic landmark was designed by the famous architect Julia Morgan (who also designed the Hearst Castle).
-This is GPAHG’s 2019 campaign, in addition to seeking to house some of Pasadena’s 677 homeless neighbors counted in 2018, in motels converted to homeless housing.
-GPAHG has strongly supported the 2018 ordinance that facilitates the conversion of motels by doing community engagement in East Pasadena, where many motels are located and where there is rampant NIMBYism.
+In 2018, MHCH successfully advocated for the approval of 69 units of permanent supportive housing for homeless seniors at Heritage Square South after a nine month campaign that included several prayer vigils; religious leaders participating in an all night stay on the site with some of those experiencing homelessness; close to 1,000 letters sent to City Council; and packing public meetings with key community leaders and pastors sharing compelling talking points.
+On Dec 17th, the City Council not only approved these units, but Mayor Tornek also surprised everyone with his recommendation to use the vacant city-own YWCA for homeless housing.
 See here.

 Homeless Housing: We successfully advocated for 134 units of permanent supportive housing (which ends chronic homelessness) at the Heritage Square South and the Salvation Army sites.
-We conduced vigils in front of the city-owned YWCA advocating for the approval of 94 more affordable housing units, half for homeless neighbors, half for low-income families, and the City Council is now calling for affordable housing at the Civic Center.
+We conduced vigils in front of the city-owned YWCA advocating for the approval of 99 more affordable housing units, half for homeless neighbors, half for low-income families, and the City Council is now calling for affordable housing at the Civic Center.

 Housing Preservation: On Martin Luther King day, 2019, we planned a prayer vigil to preserve 169 affordable units in Chang Commons on the Fuller Seminary campus with over 100 in attendance.
 This event and the team that emerged from it helped to preserve these units and keep Fuller Seminary in Pasadena.

 Education: We had monthly educational forums on gentrification, theology of land and housing, community land trusts, rent control and other tenant protections, trauma in homelessness and supportive housing.
 We also held a candidate forum on affordable/homeless housing that drew 13 candidates and 150 attendees.
+To learn more about our Housing Justice Forums, click here.